WAVE++: Capturing Within-Task Variance for Continual Relation Extraction with Adaptive Prompting: From Mixture of Experts to Prompt-based Continual Learning

 The prompt pool can be viewed as a collection of $M \cdot L$ experts $f_{N + 1}, \dots, f_{N + ML}$.
 Each prompt $\Pbm_i$ implicitly encodes a group of $L$ experts, $f_{N + (i-1)L + 1}, \dots, f_{N + iL}$ for $i = 1, \dots, M$.
 Consequently, selecting $K$ prompts from the pool is analogous to selecting $K \times L$ experts.
 Each expert is assigned based on the query feature $q(\xbm)$, which captures contextual information.
-However, because each prompt $\Pbm_i$ is associated with a single prompt key $\kbm_i$, \emph{all $L$ experts within a given prompt is tied to a single prompt key $\kbm_i$}, potentially limiting the model’s expressiveness.
-Moreover, employing a single prompt pool for all tasks can lead to issues like forgetting or noisy knowledge, as \emph{instances from different tasks may share certain experts}, thereby reducing cross-task variability.
+However, because each prompt $\Pbm_i$ is associated with a single prompt key $\kbm_i$, \emph{all $L$ experts within a given prompt are tied to a single prompt key $\kbm_i$}, potentially limiting the model’s expressiveness.
+Moreover, employing a single prompt pool for all tasks can lead to issues such as forgetting or noisy knowledge, as \emph{instances from different tasks may share certain experts}, thereby reducing cross-task variability.

-DualPrompt \citep{wang2022dualprompt} enhances L2P by using two complementary prompts: a general prompt (G-Prompt) and a task-specific expert prompt (E-Prompt) per task.
-When a new task arrives, only the G-Prompt and the newly introduced E-Prompt for that task are updated during training, while previously encountered E-Prompts remain fixed.
-The set of E-Prompts serves as an expanding pool of task-specific knowledge, similar to the L2P prompt pool, but with the key difference of growing incrementally with each new task.
+DualPrompt \citep{wang2022dualprompt} enhances L2P by employing two complementary prompts: a general prompt (G-Prompt) and a task-specific expert prompt (E-Prompt) for each task. {{When a new task arrives, only the G-Prompt and the newly introduced E-Prompt for that task are updated during training, while E-Prompts from previous tasks remain fixed.
+The set of E-Prompts serves as an expanding pool of task-specific knowledge, similar to the L2P prompt pool, with the key difference that it grows incrementally with each new task.
 DualPrompt retains L2P’s prompt selection mechanism for E-Prompts.
-In contrast, G-Prompt is shared between all tasks, which requires no prompt selection.
-We posit that the G-Prompt aims to augment the set of pre-trained experts $f_1, \dots, f_N$ by introducing additional experts capturing generalizable knowledge.
-However, in contrast to pre-trained experts, these newly learned experts in the G-Prompt are continually updated across tasks, thereby making them susceptible to forgetting.
+In contrast, the G-Prompt is shared among all tasks and thus requires no selection.
+We posit that the G-Prompt aims to augment the set of pre-trained experts $f_1, \dots, f_N$ by introducing additional experts that capture generalizable knowledge.
+However, unlike the pre-trained experts, these newly learned experts in the G-Prompt are continually updated across tasks, which makes them susceptible to forgetting.}